NikchemnoAndNesmachno/Ljson/README.md

 ## Private fields

-If you have the class with private fields that must be included in ljson, you can use the Iljsonable interface. <br>
+If you have the class with private fields that must be included in ljson, you can use the Iljsonable interface.

 ```c#
 internal class PrivateTestObject : ILjsonable